SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

   Is the rule maybe as easy as, along the lines of `if the rightmost property value is supported it takes precedence and if it is not  the the property value immediately to the left is used`?

 - What are the exact rules for compounding `em` font heights?
 Does it have to do with nesting?
 Maybe just learn the basics and then use `rem`s all the way.

+- Do block level elements always expand vertically to fit the content?